 A high reputation inbox can be :

-Voilà, it was the theory about manual email warm up, now let’s see the concrete steps.
+Voilà, it was the theory about manual email warm-up, now let’s see the practical steps.

-Start by manually sending around 5 emails to high reputation inboxes you own or owned by people you know and ask them to open the email, reply positively, mark as important and remove from spam if needed.
+The first day, send around 5 emails to high reputation inboxes you own or owned by people you know and ask them to open the message, reply positively, mark as important and remove from spam if needed.
 The more positive interactions, the better.

 The next day, send 10 emails following the same process.

-The following days add 10 more emails per day until you reach 100 daily.
+The following days, increase the number of emails by add 10 daily until you reach 100 per day.

-Depending on the daily volume you plan to send, ramp up by adding 30% more emails daily until you reach your goal.
+Depending on the daily volume you plan to send, increase the number of emails sent by adding 30% more daily until reaching your goal.

-Once you reach 14 days of automated email warm up or 21 days of email warm up, you can start sending emails on your side and gradually increase the volume each day until reaching your daily goal.
+Once you reach 14 days of automated email warm up or 21 days of manual email warm up, you can start sending emails on your end and gradually increase the the number of emails each day until reaching your daily goal.

-Keep in mind that warming an email account is important before sending but also during your campaigns.
+In addition, keep in mind that warming an email address is important before your campaigns but also during your campaigns.

-Warming up only before sending is not enough.
+Warming up only before your campaigns is not enough.

-You can warm up for 21 days, then stop the warm up, start sending and land in spam 1 month after.
-Warming up only before sending does not immunize you against spam.
+You can warmup an email account for 21 days, then stop the warm up, start your campaigns and land in spam 1 month after.
+Warming up only before your campaigns does not immunize you against the junk folder.

-Maintaining a high engagement rate (getting your emails opened, read, marked as important, removed from spam) is what helps you stay away from spam during your campaigns.
+Maintaining a high engagement rate (getting your messages opened, read, marked as important, removed from spam) is what helps you stay away from spam during your campaigns.

 More information here : Why to Always Keep Email Warming to Maintain a Great Deliverability